What is Strategy Implementation?

 We've deliberately chosen to include only a vision statement rather than the more popular “vision and mission” combo because we found that people struggle to understand the difference between those two.

-Step #2: Build your plan
+Step #2: Build your plan and set clear goals

-Now that you've got your framework(s) in place, you're ready to move onto the actual creation of your strategic plan.
-We've developed a comprehensive guide on how to write a strategic plan, so we won't cover that again here.
+Now that you've got your framework in place, you're ready to move on to the actual creation of your strategic plan.
+We've developed a comprehensive guide on how to write a strategic plan, so we won't go into details here.

-You might want to assign one Focus Area to each member of your leadership team and have them lead the charge for getting that Focus Area fleshed out.
+💡Tip: You might want to assign one Focus Area to each member of your leadership team and have them lead the charge for getting that Focus Area fleshed out.
 This is a great way to ensure buy-in to the final product of your strategic plan.

-6. Once you've fleshed out the strategic objectives, get back together as a group and ask yourself a series of hard questions:
+5. Make a final check: Once you've fleshed out the strategic objectives, get back together as a group and ask yourself a series of hard questions:

 - If we deliver each of these strategic objectives under a given Focus Area, will we have nailed that Focus Area?